bobbybol/functional-programming-in-javascript/README.md

-# functional-programming-in-javascript
+# Functional Programming in JavaScript

-A(n opinionated) summary of my research into functional programming in JavaScript
+### A(n opinionated) summary of my research into functional programming in JavaScript